 Number 1 Eastington sleeps a maximum of four people, in two bedrooms.

 There is a large garden surrounding the cottage, including a large private drive, with spectacular countryside views beyond.

-Two bedrooms: 1 x first floor 5ft double en-suite with roll top bath, handheld shower, WC and washbasin.
-1 x twin.
-Bathroom with shower, WC and basin.
+Two bedrooms: 1 x first floor 5ft double en-suite with roll top bath and handheld shower, WC and washbasin.
+1 x twin ( can be made as double upon request) Bathroom with shower, WC and basin.
 Kitchen area with breakfast bar.
 Dining room.
 Sitting room with open fire.